kyma-incubator/compass/docs/storage/s3/parquet.md

     For example, every time the user adds an application to a group, we would need to download `parquet` file, modify it and then upload modified version.
 We can't implement caching as we always need latest version of this file, especially when we will use Cross-region replicas.

     However, there is S3 Select available on AWS for [Parquet](https://aws.amazon.com/about-aws/whats-new/2018/09/amazon-s3-announces-new-features-for-s3-select/), which would eliminate the need to download the whole file for read-only operations.
+Still, writing will always mean that we need to download the file.

 ### Summary